netscaler/ansible-collection-netscaleradc/README.md

 This is the `version2` of the NetScaler Ansible Collection.
 It is a complete rewrite of the collection.
 The collection is not backward compatible with the `version1` of the collection.

 `citrix.adc` collection will be deprecated soon and will not be maintained further.
-Please migrate to `netscaler.adc` of the collection.
+It is recommended to migrate to the `netscaler.adc` collection.

-## About the collection (version2)
+## About the `netscaler.adc` collection (version2)

 The collection provides Ansible modules to configure and manage NetScaler ADC appliances.
 The modules are written using the NITRO API.
 The modules are idempotent and can be used to configure the NetScaler ADC appliances in declarative manner.